Due to popular demand, git-annex can now be used with bare repositories.

 git annex get, and

-git annex movein a bare repository.
-These behave as if the
+git annex dropin a bare repository.
+In a bare repository, these behave as if the

---alloption were used, and just operate on every single version of every single file that is present in the git repository history.
+--alloption were used, and so operate on every single version of every single file that is present in the git repository history.
+The

 Here is a quick example of how to set this up, using